confluentinc/ksql/docs/developer-guide/ksqldb-reference/create-table.md

 more rows.
 Each row is identified by its `PRIMARY KEY`.
 A row's `PRIMARY KEY` can't be `NULL`.

+Tables with multiple primary keys can have nulls written into the primary key fields, because the key becomes a struct concatenation of the individual fields, resulting in the actual key never being null.

 !!! important
     You must declare a PRIMARY KEY when you create a table on a {{ site.ak }}
     topic.